Angelica Mesiti

 18 March – 30 August 2026

 Angelica Mesiti (born 1976) works at the interface of performance, sound and video.
-Her film works and spatial installations offer an experience of performative practices: sound, movement and gesture serve as forms of nonverbal communication and generate resonances between people, places and cultural practices.
-In this way, the exhibition title refers to reverberation not only as an acoustic phenomenon – in the same way as sound travels and echoes, ideas and information, too, are carried across space and time, continuing to make an impact.
+Her film works and spatial installations offer an experience of performative practices: sound, movement and gesture function as forms of nonverbal communication, generating resonances between people, places and cultural practices.
+In this way, the exhibition title refers not only to acoustic reverberation, but also to the way ideas and information travel across space and time, continuing to echo and exert influence.

 Angelica Mesiti, The Rites of When (video still), 2024, 7-channel HD video installation © 2026 ProLitteris, Zurich; Copyright the artist